amolbala/javaobjects/README.md

 ## What to do
 - Make sure you have all the files in the same folder.
-- Open all four `.java` files.
+- Open all five `.java` files.
 They should work in any IDE and any version of Java.
 - All files have documentation to explain the principles.
 - Run the `objects.java` file to see the output.